theupdateframework/taps/tap4.md

 TUF client where metadata files would be cached.
 Crucially, there is where the [root metadata file](tap5.md) for a repository would be found.
-The list of URLs specifies _mirrors_ where TUF clients may download metadata and target files.
+The list of URLs specifies where TUF clients may download metadata and target files.
 Each URL points to a [directory containing metadata and target files](#metadata-and-targets-layout-on-repositories).
 Each URL may be a [file URI](https://en.wikipedia.org/wiki/File_URI_scheme), which means that these files shall be updated from a local directory on disk